bodrick/awesome/README.md

 *   [Joedmin/xExtension-readeck-button](https://github.com/Joedmin/xExtension-readeck-button) - Add FreshRSS articles to Readeck with one simple button click or a keyboard shortcut.
 *   [heussd/fivefilters-full-text-rss-docker](https://github.com/heussd/fivefilters-full-text-rss-docker) - Retrieves the full-text of individual Web pages or entire RSS feeds - Unofficial Docker image for fivefilters' Full-Text RSS service
 *   [FreshRSS/Extensions](https://github.com/FreshRSS/Extensions) - A repository containing all the official FreshRSS extensions
+*   [anandslab/deployarr](https://github.com/anandslab/deployarr) - Deployarr automates Homelab setup using Docker and Docker Compose.
+Below you will find more information its features and what it can/cannot do.
 *   [wallacebrf/synology\_SMART\_disk\_data\_logger](https://github.com/wallacebrf/synology_SMART_disk_data_logger) - Script to save SMART disk data from synology NAS into InfluxDB
 *   [spotweb/spotweb](https://github.com/spotweb/spotweb) - Decentralized community
 *   [nextcloud/all-in-one](https://github.com/nextcloud/all-in-one) - 📦 The official Nextcloud installation method.
 Provides easy deployment and maintenance with most features included in this one Nextcloud instance.